pyzmqrpc3/pyzmqrpc3/README.md

 It can be used with many applications out of the box with minimal effort.
 However, there is no clear structure for the RPC workflow.
-This package is a lightweight layer to bridge this gap with minimal restrictions on what we can already do with barebone ZMQ.
+This package is a lightweight layer to bridge this gap with minimal restrictions on what we can already do with the barebone ZMQ.

 ## Requirements